 Carat refers to a gemstone’s weight, not size.
 Rubies and diamonds should not be equated, as rubies have a tendency to to be deeper in all shapes.
 Therefore, a ruby’s carat weight and a diamond’s carat weight will rarely be equal even if the measurements are the same.
 This means that if a ruby has the same carat weight as a diamond, it will appear smaller.
 This is especially noticeable in round shaped rubies.

-It is important to note that synthetic rubies exist.
+It is important to note that synthetic (or created) rubies exist.
 Complex synthesis processes have been developed that simulate the natural formation of rubies.
 These synthesized rubies can be difficult to identify, as they look natural, with colors and inclusions very similar to a natural stone.
-Any reputable jeweler will be sure to make it clear if a ruby is synthetic or natural.
-SilverandGold.com does not carry any synthetic rubies.
+While there is nothing wrong with purchasing created ruby jewelry (in fact, it's a great way to get the look of a high end ruby without spending a fortune), any reputable jeweler will be sure to make it clear if a ruby is synthetic or natural so you are fully informed about your purchase.